alephium/alephium-brand-guide/README.md

 We love having both dark and light themes.
 Make sure to use the right logo to ensure good contrast.

 The left part of the logo must be either pure black or pure white depending on your background.
-The top right accent must Orange/red (#ff5d51)
+The top right accent must be Orange/red (#ff5d51)

 ![image](https://user-images.githubusercontent.com/3484593/153620586-ccfbd7cd-8362-4cf5-ab67-77b593cd8ca5.png)